volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 }
 ```

-Well, this methods makes the situation event worse, because all the tests
+This approach makes the situation even worse by many reasons.
+The most obvious
+and familiar for the most developers is the need to "jump" between test methods
+and initialization part.
+If the number of test cases in the test class grows,
+developers might not even realize the setup/teardown that happens for each test
+that is leading to potential misinterpretations.

+Then, using such methods leads to shared state between tests if not managed
+properly.
+That damages test isolation - extremly important quality of any test.
+Which in turn cause flaky tests.

+All the tests
 in the class will share the same number of varibles and will have to
 initiate them each time.
 Let's imagine a test class with 500 unit tests.
 I don't
 think that all of these tests will require the same initialization.
-Moreover,
+Over time, as the codebase grows and changes, maintaining these
+methods and ensuring they remain relevant and accurate for every test in the
+class can be challenging.
+You might end up with setup code that is
+unnecessary for some tests, thereby violating the principle of keeping tests
+minimal and only setting up what is needed.

-using `@BeforeAll` and `@AfterAll` exactely the same as using static methods.
+Moreover, using `@BeforeAll` and `@AfterAll` use static methods which inherit
-And one more thing - the developer will have to "compile" the test case in his
-head all the time by jumping beween the test method and the `@BeforeAll` method,
-which is tedious sometimes.
+all disadvantages of the previous approach.
+____

+(don't allow)

 So, jtcop doesn't allow to use these annotations.